BryanKCodes/tp/docs/UserGuide.md

 ```
 makeGroup INDEX_1 INDEX_2 INDEX_3 INDEX_4 INDEX_5
 ```

 **How it works:**
 * The selected players will be verified if they form a valid team.
-* Once verified, the team is created and added to your team list.

-**How it works:**
-* The selected players will be verified if they form a valid team.